alephium/docs/docs/wallet/Basic functions.md

 Once the menu appears, click the blue "Start" button in the "Generate one address per group" section.
 In the popup, choose a name for the wallets.
 Then click on the blue "Generate" button.

 Now you have one address in each group.
-(Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).
+(Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups and [sharding](https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402) in Alephium).